polymonster/maths/readme.md

 ### Debugger Tools

-There is a provided [maths.natvis](https://github.com/polymonster/maths/blob/master/maths.natvis) file which can be used with visual studio or vscode, this will display swizzles correctly when hovering in the debugger.
+There is a provided [display.natvis](https://github.com/polymonster/maths/blob/master/display.natvis) file which can be used with visual studio or vscode, this will display swizzles correctly when hovering in the debugger and prevent the huge union expansion from the swizzles.

+Append the contents of [display.lldb](https://github.com/polymonster/maths/blob/master/display.lldb) to your `~/.lldbinit` for improved readability in xcode or commandline lldb debugging.

 ### Intersection Tests and Utility Functions